IstvanGercsak/SmartboxCodingTask/README.md

    It shows only the success or failed Scenarios.

 Additional information:
-In some point the specification and the actual working of the website did't meet, so I used Ignore annotations for those Tests, because these tests would be false positive.
+In some point the specification and the actual working of the website didn't meet, so I used Ignore annotations for those Tests, because these tests would be false positive.